 Synthetic cannabinoids, also known as synthetic marijuana, Spice, or K2, are manufactured chemicals that mimic the high of THC.
 The psychoactive ingredients have different effects than THC and can cause serious reactions.

-CBD and THC have the same chemical formula -- 21 carbon atoms, 30 hydrogen atoms, and two oxygen atoms.
-The difference lies in the way the atoms are arranged.
-That gives CBD and THC different chemical properties, and they affect your body differently.
+CBD and THC have the same molecular formula—21 carbon atoms, 30 hydrogen atoms, and two oxygen atoms.
+But the way the atoms are arranged is different, which is why they have distinct chemical properties and unique effects on your body.

 How CBD and THC Affect the Body